Kinds of types in Scala, part 3: embedding some more info in a type

 // "xyz" :: 1 :: HNil

-Interestingly, the LabelledGeneric created an instance, which stores a name of the field it originated from!
+Interestingly, the LabelledGeneric created an instance, which stores the name of the field it originated from!
 (FieldType works the same way as tagged types - no extra information in runtime, but extra data in compile time).

-It appears that compiler can create a singleton type of just one value.
+It appears that the compiler can create a singleton type of just one value.
 Since it is defined by its literal it is also known as a literal type.
 But even if compiler knows such types, it doesn’t let us create one… without some hacking.

 Witness is a helper trait which implementation is provided by a shapeless macro: